TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 **A second press during the delay** is handled cleanly.
 The automation runs in `mode: restart`, so the new trigger cancels the in-flight run before it dispatches anything.
 The new press takes over, the loop-prevention gate evaluates the new state, and the system settles to that.
 This is the behavior you want: press on, change your mind a moment later, press off, and the followers go off (or stay off).
 The first press never leaves the source.

 **A second press *after* the dispatch but before the followers have finished responding** is the limitation.
 The dispatch is already out the door; the followers are turning on.
 When you press off in the middle of that, the source reports off, the loop-prevention gate looks around and sees the followers haven't responded yet, and the run quietly skips.
 Then the followers' responses arrive, each one looking like a fresh "turn on" event, and the cascade propagates back into the source.
-Net effect: the second press is lost and the group converges to the state the first press wanted.
+The net effect is that the second press is lost, and the group settles on the state the first press wanted.
 The system never gets stuck or loops; it just lands on the wrong side of the toggle.

 In practice the window for this is small.
 With the default 200 ms sync delay and typical Zigbee response of 250-500 ms, the second-press window is roughly half a second between the dispatch and the slowest follower's reply.
 If you find yourself flipping the same entity in opposite directions inside that window often, raise `sync_delay_ms` to extend the safe cancellation window, or simply press again after the cascade settles.
 The reconcile branches catch any drift the next time Home Assistant restarts or the bridge reconnects.